guyvanit/simple-gallery/README.md

 ## PLAN:
  - Run executable in command line <br/>
- NOTE: lets try to focus on running in current direct. first
+ NOTE: lets try to focus on running in current direct first
  - Fetch all image files in current directory
  - Display the images with navigation:
       - Display individual image -> arrow keys to navigate